 I might be a little biased, but–when it comes to planning for therapy–the SLP Now Membership is such a time-saver!
 The membership includes resources for theme- and skill-based therapy as well as tools to help you manage your caseload.
 Having access to low-prep activities that are fun and engaging is a game changer!
 Check out this page to learn more and hear what other SLPs have to say about SLP Now!

 I use my tablet for a variety of purposes (some of which I’ll share below).
 It is such a versatile tool for therapy and other SLP workload tasks.
 If you’re able to get your hands on one, I would highly recommend it!
 Donors Choose is a great way to get help with funding!

-The SLP Now Membership includes book guides and activities, which makes for even easier therapy planning.
+The SLP Now Membership also includes book guides and activities, which makes for even easier therapy planning.

 I also have some ideas for finding books on a budget.

 5. Articulation Station

 This is my favorite iPad app for articulation, and the images make great language targets, too.
 Must have!

 This is my most-used iPad app.
 It is so versatile, and I can use it with most of my caseload.
 I especially love it for my older students.
 Stay tuned to hear how I use this app to target a variety of speech and language targets!

 7. Expanding Expression Tool